-1. Place an immediate Moratorium on school closures in Ontario until the provincial Accommodation Review Guidelines are revised to require consideration of the economic reviews.
+- 1. Place an immediate Moratorium on school closures in Ontario until the provincial Accommodation Review Guidelines are revised to require consideration of the economic and social impact of planned and potential closures prior to final boards of education decisions; - 2.
+Ensure that the Ontario Chamber of Commerce is consulted on the aggregate provincial impact of school closures and that local Chambers of Commerce/Boards of Trade are included in discussions with school boards on current and pending accommodations reviews.

-2. Ensure that the Ontario Chamber of Commerce is consulted on the aggregate provincial impact of school closures and that local Chambers of Commerce/Boards of Trade are included in discussions with school boards on current and pending accommodations
+I. Providing Post-Secondary Students with the Supports Needed to Gain Employment

-N. Providing Post-Secondary Students with the Supports Needed to Gain Employment Submitted by the Thunder Bay Chamber of Commerce, co-sponsored by the Greater Sudbury Chamber of Commerce, North Bay District Chamber of Commerce, Sault Ste.
+Submitted by the Thunder Bay Chamber of Commerce, co-sponsored by the Greater Sudbury Chamber of Commerce, North Bay District Chamber of Commerce, Sault Ste.
 Marie Chamber of Commerce and Windsor-Essex Chamber of Commerce